behin/AndroidLiveStreamer/README.md

 To compile this project you need the following components.
 * Android Studio 2.2.3 or later
 * Android SDK Api Level 16 or later
-* Other dependencies resolves using Maven
+* Other dependencies resolves using Gradle

 ## Installation
 To use this project and stream live video between two android device you need to run a [RelayServer](https://github.com/behin/RelayServer) on an IP address that is visible by both sides.
 Generaly you need to run it on a cloud based server, in some applications the server can be local.
 Then the IP and Port of the Server must set in the Constants.java file.